 In this month's Compliance Corner, Practice Mechanic Rick Garofolo explains the difference between PII and PHI, and shows why we need to recognize the difference.

+At least once a day someone asks me the difference between Protected Health Information (PHI) and Personally Identifiable Information (PII).
+In a dental office, we have both and have to protect both with the same level of care.
 Other businesses, like banks and financial institutions, have similar rules regarding PII, but we in the dental and medical fields are lucky enough to have HIPAA.
 That means we get to protect not only PII but also PHI.

 So, what is the difference?